mysterymath/lcc6502/Implementation_Defined_Behavior.md

   Equivalently, `sig_atomic_t` would be defined as `char`, even though no `<signal.h>` implementation is provided.

+* It is well-defined to both read and write a static volatile `sig_atomic_t` object in a signal handler (the standard guarantees only writes).

 * A function annotation should be provided to mark a function as an interrupt handler.
 This alters the generation of the function such that:
   * `RTI` is issued for each return instead of `RTS`.